kurtekat/shaiya-episode-6/sdev/README.md

 ## Reward Item Event

 Event progress is account-wide.
 The progress of the current item will reset if a character leaves the game world.
 Do not expect the progress bar to synchronize perfectly.
+The event will reset when the last item is received.

 ### Configuration